opencadc/canfar-portal/docs/quick_start_en.md

 * to give the scheduler access to the VM snapshot on the [project]
 * to write files to [VOSpace]

+In your home directory on the batch submission, you will find one or more `*-openrc.sh` file(s), corresponding to the OpenStack projects you belong to.

 Source the OpenStack RC project file, and enter your CADC password.
 This sets environment variables used by OpenStack (only required once per login session):

 <div class="shell">